 Students and parents who can put college money aside should take advantage of student savings account tax incentives.
 The most popular savings account options are the 529 Plan and the Roth IRA.
 Additional options include the Coverdell and the UTMA.

-Aside from 529 Plan incentives, the Hope Credit and the Lifetime Learning Credit will allow parents to reap some benefits from their college piggybank drain.
+Aside from 529 Plan incentives, the Hope Credit and the Lifetime Learning Credit also have tax incentives.

-How can I increase my chance of landing scholarships?
+How can I increase my chances of winning scholarships?

-Students can increase their chances of winning by decreasing their competition.
-Applying for awards restricted to those within a city or major, for example, should help.
-Scholarships.com will help students find specific scholarships by showing you awards available to you based on your personal profile, a good many of which.
-It is also important to pay attention to all regulations.
-Students should only apply for scholarships they are eligible to win and should always remember to proofread their work.
+Increase your chances of winning by decreasing competition.
+Apply for awards restricted to your city or major, or other specific criteria.
+Scholarships.com helps students find specific scholarships by matching awards to the information on your personal profile.
+Pay attention to all regulations and only apply for scholarships that you are eligible for.
+Remember to proofread your work.